-Consistent with the finding in Group 1, FM 3.11 Small Rebar Spacing could not be ruled out and requires further investigation.
+Consistent with the finding in Group 1, FM 2.11 Small Rebar Spacing could not be refuted.

 Group 3 Failure Modes (Operational)

 Review of events since the construction of the shield building was performed.
 The review encompassed items such as Earthquakes (FM 3.1), Tornados (FM 3.3), and Chemical Attack (FM 3.9).